Rama Kant Shukla: Biography

 Rama Kant Shukla was born on 25 December 1940, at Khurja city in the Indian state of Uttar Pradesh.
-His initial studies were in the traditional way as he learnt Sanskrit from his parents- Sahityacharya PANDIT Brahmanand Shukla and Smt.
-Priyamvada SHUKLA, and attainedSahitya Acharya and Sankhya Yoga Acharya degrees.
+His initial studies were in the traditional way as he learnt Sanskrit from his parents, Sahityacharya PANDIT Brahmanand Shukla and Smt.
+Priyamvada SHUKLA, and attained Sahitya Acharya and Sankhya Yoga Acharya degrees.
 Later, he joined Agra University and did MA in Hindi with a gold medal and subsequently did MA in Sanskrit from the Sampurnananda Sanskrit University.
-He also secured a Ph.D in the year 1967.
-The topic of his Ph.D was 'Jainacharya Ravishena- krita Padmapurana (Sanskrit) evam Tulasidas krita Ramacharitmanas ka tulanatmak adhayayan.
+He also secured a Ph.D. in the year 1967.
+The topic of his Ph.D. was 'Jainacharya Ravishena- krita Padmapurana (Sanskrit) evam Tulasidas krita Ramacharitmanas ka tulanatmak adhayayan.

 Shukla started his career by joining the Multanimal Modi PG College in Modi Nagar in 1962 as a Hindi lecturer.
-After obtaining his PhD, he joined Rajdhani College Delhi University, New Delhi as a Hindi faculty member on 1 August 1967.
+After obtaining his PhD, he joined Rajdhani College, Delhi University, New Delhi as a Hindi faculty member on 1 August 1967.
 In 1986, he was appointed as the Reader of the Hindi Department and worked there till his retirement, in 2005.
 He has participated in many seminars and conferences including the World Sanskrit Conference.
 He has held the chair of All India Oriental Conferences on Indian aesthetics and poetry and Sanskrit literature and is the founder Chief Editor of the Arvacheena-Sanskritam, a quarterly journal published by Devavani Parishad, Delhi, an organization he has founded.
 He has also participated in the All India Radio Sarvabhasha Kavi Sammelan representing Sanskrit language.

-He died on 11th May 2022 while travelling to the state of Jharkhand from Delhi by train, near Hari Nagar(Aligarh) in India.
+He died on 11 May 2022 while travelling to the state of Jharkhand from Delhi by train, near Hari Nagar (Aligarh) in India.